JingyanPeng/Multimedia-Systems-Design/README.md

 This is the assignment and project files for USC-22Fall-CSCI5⃣️7⃣️6⃣️ Multimedia Systems Design

--  Quantization, Subsampling and Scaling w/wo Antialiasing
+-  Quantization, Subsampling and Scaling w/wo Antialiasing [HW1]
    -  analyzing how it affects visual media types like images and video
    -  RGB -> YUV -> GRB

--  Image Segmentation w/wo green screen
+-  Image Segmentation w/wo green screen [HW2]
    -  analyzing color channels especially as it pertains to image segmentation. (image processing and computer vision)
    -  display a sequence of images at the frame rate of display and implement the color algorithms needed in videos.
    -  the process has been made simpler via the use of **green screen and chroma keying techniques**.

--  DWT Compression (image compression using wavelets)
+-  DWT Compression (image compression using wavelets) [HW3]
    -  read an RGB file and convert the image pixel to a DWT representation (as used in the JPEG2000 implementation) for each channel

--  panorama generation from video (Final Project)
+-  panorama generation from video [Final Project]
    -  block-based motion compensation
    -  background/foreground detection
    -  graphics transformations